MSc, 1 year full time/2 years part time

 Chair in Climate Change

-Summer term: you undertake supervised work on a dissertation and receive additional research methods training.
-We offer dissertation placements with a number of NGOs.
+Summer term: you undertake supervised work on a 10,000-word dissertation and receive additional research methods training.

 Please note that these are the core modules and options (subject to availability) for students starting in the academic year 2016.

 - Ideas and Concepts in Climate, Development, Economics and Policy

 Climate modelling has strongly shaped the climate change issue.
 This course provides non-climate specialist students with a comprehensive overview of the science of climate prediction, and highlights many of the crucial applications of models.

 You will covers the principles of climate modelling, recent development in seasonal-decadal prediction and then consider the development of Earth System Models for multi-decadal climate change projections.
 As such, you will consider the interaction between the different components of the climate system and our ability to model these.

 The emphasis is on those components that may invoke substantial feedbacks within the climate system.
 This includes clouds, aerosols and sea/land ice and the bio-geochemical cycles of greenhouse gases involved in vegetation, soils and the oceans.
 There is a major emphasis on the global carbon cycle.
 You will also consider the likelihood of rapid and abrupt climate changes associated with various 'tipping points' in the climate system, and assess recent initiatives to quantify uncertainty in climate prediction.
 Throughout the course, there is a clear emphasis on how climate modelling relates to the mitigation policy agenda, for example through greenhouse gas stabilisation regimes, verification of mitigation policies, and to adaptation activities.
 The course is designed to be accessible to students from a range of academic backgrounds.

 Spring teaching, year 1